Designing mixed-settings learning programmes

 Community and industry

-Collaboration with the community, strengthening of partnerships, and establishment of new partnerships to influence learning programme development.
-Resources may be reviewed as part of this process.
+Collaborate with the community, strengthen partnerships, and establish new partnerships to support learning programme development.

 Resourcing